-This act does not set a maximum number of persons who may obtain rights of custody or visitation.
-In most cases, the number of actively involved parental figures probably will not be large.
-As courts sort through complex family structures, the number of persons acting in a parental role is a factor that should be considered -- but without applying a fixed rule about how many parental figures with rights to time with the child is too many.
-The focus needs to remain on the best interests of the child.

-SECTION 7.
-INITIAL PETITION BY NON-PARENT OF CHILD NOT IN

-CUSTODY OF PARENT OR DE FACTO PARENT.

-- (a) If the child is not in the custody of a parent or de facto parent, a non-parent requesting custody or visitation may file an initial petition with the court for custody of or visitation with the child if the non-parent demonstrates a substantial relationship exists between the child and the non-parent. - (b) In an initial proceeding for custody of or visitation with a child between two or more petitioners who are non-parents, a presumption does not exist that custody or visitation should be given to the petitioner. - (c) To obtain custody or visitation, the non-parent must establish by clear and convincing evidence that custody or visitation for the non-parent is in the best interests of the child.
+1 This act does not set a maximum number of persons who may obtain rights of custody or 2 visitation.
+In most cases, the number of actively involved parental figures probably will not be 3 large.
+As courts sort through complex family structures, the number of persons acting in a 4 parental role is a factor that should be considered -- but without applying a fixed rule about how 5 many parental figures with rights to time with the child is too many.
+The focus needs to remain 6 on the best interests of the child.
+7 8 SECTION 79.
+INITIAL PETITION BY NON-PARENT OF CHILD WHO IS NOT 9 A DE FACTO PARENT WHEN CHILD IS NOT IN CUSTODY OF PARENT OR DE 10 FACTO PARENT.
+11 (a) #This section applies to initial petitions for custody or visitation filed by a non-parent 12 who is not a de facto parent when the child is not in the custody of a parent or de facto parent, a non-parent requesting custody or visitation may file an initial petition with the court for custody 13 14 of or visitation with the child if the non-parent demonstrates a substantial relationship exists 15 between the child and the non-parent. . (b) In an initial proceeding for custody of or visitation with a child between two or more 16 17 petitioners who are non-parents, a presumption does not exist that custody or visitation should be given to the petitioner.
+18 19 (e(b)) To obtain custody or visitation, the non-parent must establish by clear and 20 convincing evidence that custody or visitation for the non-parent is in the best interests of the 21 child .: (1) a substantial relationship exists between the child and the non-parent, and 22 23 (2) custody or visitation for the non-parent is in the best interests of the child.
+24 (c) In an initial proceeding for custody of or visitation with a child between two or more 25 non-parents, a presumption does not exist that custody or visitation should be given to a 26 particular non-parent.

-23 Comment
+1 Comment

 This section governs custody and visitation disputes when the child is not in the custody of a parent or de facto parent.
-The non-parent needs to demonstrate a substantial relationship exists between the child and the non-parent and establish by clear and convincing evidence that custody or visitation for the non-parent is in the best interests of the child.
+The non-parent needs to demonstrate by clear and convincing that a substantial relationship exists between the child and the non-parent and establish by clear and convincing evidence that custody or visitation for the non-parent is in the best interests of the child.
 If the petitioner does not prove his or her case by clear and convincing evidence, other laws - such as guardianship laws - are available to decide custody and visitation issues.
 In cases in which the dispute does not involve a parent, the Supreme Court's holding in Troxel regarding giving deference to a parent's decision does not apply.

-Subsection (b) is similar to 23 Pa.
+Subsection (bc) is similar to 23 Pa.
 Stat. and Cons.
 Stat.
-Ann. § 5327(c) (West 2016), which provides: "In any action regarding the custody of the child between a nonparent and
+Ann. § 5327(c) (West 2016), which provides: "In any action regarding the custody of the child between a nonparent and another nonparent, there shall be no presumption that custody should be awarded to a particular party."